BrycensRanch/AuthIsForMe/README.md

 - Use of Tydium Skin API for bedrock users _only_
 - Fastify API that generates types and schemas and OpenAPI Specification files for API consumers and VSCode
 - Switch to pnpm since a certain someone likes to run `npm install` a lot more than they should (`✅`)

+## Self-hosting

+Self-hosting support will not be provided for this project.
+I am a student, and I have a life outside of this project, so I will **not** be able to provide support for self-hosting.
+My code is open-source because I want to share my work with the world.
+If you want to self-host this project, you are free to do so, but you are on your own.

 ### Planned Technology Stack